X

 Ashish Khanna

-So if you see on a largely basis the module is 55 plus minus 5% on the overall project and in a module my understanding is that it is between 15 to 22%.
-As well as the silver is concerned on overall basis it’s not going to make or break the life of the module part is concerned.
-But yes, these recent increases in the silver and otherwise do impact it on a short term basis.
+So if you see on a largely basis, the module is 55% plus/minus 5% on the overall project.
+And in a module, my understanding is that it is between 15% to 20% as far as the silver is concerned.
+So on an overall basis, it’s not going to make or break the light from the module part is concerned.
+But yes, these recent increases in the silver and otherwise do impact it on a short-term basis.
 But these are commodities and whenever we make a business model, like I said, we are very sensitive about what can happen to the commodities rather than being very aggressive about it.

-So just to follow up here, usually what’s the target timeline for us like once we the timeline between the tariffs being decided and our equipments being ordered, like the cost for the equipments being decided usually what’s the time lag between these two things?
+So sir, just to follow up here.
+Usually, what’s the target time line for us like once we — the time line between the tariffs being decided and our equipment being ordered like the cost for the equipment being decided.
+Usually, what’s the time lag between these two things?

 Ashish Khanna

-Actually my question was what’s the time that between when we decide when we are able to fix the tariffs for our project versus when the equipment cost, like when we place the order for those equipments, what’s the timeline between that?
-Because that would decide the kind of risk in terms of commodity price volatility we are exposed to.
+Actually, my question was what’s the time lag between when we decide — when we are able to fix the tariff for our project versus when the equipment cost like when we place the order for those equipments what’s the time lag between that because that would decide the kind of risk in terms of commodity price volatility we are exposed to, right?
 So that’s what I was trying to understand.

 Ashish Khanna

 Thank you.
-Our next question comes from the line of Anushapad there from Investec.
+Our next question comes from the line of Anuj Upadhyay from Investec.
 Please go ahead.

 Thanks for the opportunity.
-So can you just quantify your merchant realization when it comes to both solar and wind for the quarter and comparable quarter for the previous year?
+Sir, can you just quantify your merchant realization when it comes to both solar and wind for the quarter and comparable quarter for the previous year?

 Ashish Khanna

 Thank you.
-Ladies and gentlemen.
-Anyone who wishes to ask a question, press star and one on the touch on telephone.
-Our next question come from the line of Kalpit Sabha from GYR Capital Advisors.
+[Operator Instructions] Next question comes from the line of Kalpit Sabhaya from GYR Capital Advisors.
 Please go ahead.

 Kalpit Sabhaya

 Thank you for the opportunity.
-So my question is like how strategic will the battery and the pump storage be in the Adani Greens portfolio the next four to five years?
+So my question is like how strategic will the battery and the pumped storage be in the Adani Green’s portfolio over the next four to five years?

 Ashish Khanna